department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Testing.md

 ### User sessions

-Once you’ve started a Rails console you’ll need a user session to test most features.
-As with the API calls you’ll need an API token.
+Once you've started a Rails console you'll need a user session to test most features.
+As with the API calls you'll need an API token.
 Given a token the IAM session manager will create a user for you.

 ```
 irb(main):001:0> user = IAMSSOeOAuth::SessionManager.new('EESBp0xiLD6p1g86q4g1').find_or_create_user